Picarro-SzeMengTan/async_hsm/README.md

   rather than static ones which require the state machine to be passed as the first argument.

-- It is now possible to define state machines using a table-driven format
+- It is now possible to define state machines using a table-driven format.
+  The examples Hsm_test.py and Hsm_test_tabled.py show how the same state machine may be entered in the two formats.

 2019/05/15  0.1.1
 - Removed 'initialState' argument from async_hsm.Hsm() constructor;